T: +44 (0)20 7406 1641

 - Acting for a landlord to defeat a collective enfranchisement claim on the basis that the premium offered was too low.

-Jonathan read law at Middlesex University and graduated with a first class honours in 2004.
+Jonathan read law at Middlesex University and graduated with first class honours in 2004.
 After completing the LPC at The City Law School, Jonathan worked as a paralegal for one year at a leading professional indemnity insurance provider before completing his training contract with a niche West End law firm.
 He qualified as a solicitor in 2008.

 In 2010 Jonathan moved to Rochman Landau LLP (now Ashfords LLP) before joining Wedlake Bell LLP in October 2013.